-a modern day fusion with a twist of Chilli Orange
+Modern day fusion with a twist at Chilli Orange, North Perth

 When my good friend Linda offered to take me out for a belated birthday dinner, I happily accepted because we both have pretty similar taste in food and love to eat!
 But when she suggested Chilli Orange in North Perth, I have to admit I found myself saying where??